-National Archives Opens Part Two of Civil War Exhibit on November 10, 2010
+NARA Opens Part Two Of Civil War Exhibit On November 10, 2010

 Groundbreaking exhibit includes special 4-day display of original Emancipation Proclamation

 Washington, DC…On Wednesday, November 10, the National Archives will unveil the second part of its groundbreaking exhibit Discovering the Civil War.
 This exhibit peels back 150 years of accumulated analysis, interpretation, and opinion to take a fresh look at the Civil War through little-known stories, seldom-seen documents, and unusual perspectives.
 Discovering the Civil War presents the most extensive display ever assembled from the incomparable Civil War collection of the National Archives.
 Discovering the Civil War Part Two: Consequences is free and open to the public, and will be on display in the Lawrence F. O’Brien Gallery of the National Archives Building in Washington, DC, through April 17, 2011.
 The exhibition is presented by the Center for the National Archives Experience and the Foundation for the National Archives.

 ***The original Emancipation Proclamation, which is rarely shown, will be showcased in a special four-day display during Part Two of the exhibit, from November 11 to November 14, 2010.